 If you have further questions, or would like additional information about Community Improvement Corporations, please contact the Mayor's office at 330-688-7491.

-Call or email City Hall to report dead animals in the street.
-The City will only remove dead animals from the street or public right of way.
-Dead animals on private property will not be collected.
+The City may remove dead animals from the street or public right of way only.
+Dead animals on private property will not be collected by the City.

 Streetlights are managed by First Energy.
-Call 1-888-LIGHTSS or use their website.
-You will need the exact location of the streetlight.
+Call 1-888-LIGHTSS, use their website or click here.

-No. Please refer to Ohio Department of Natural Resources (ODNR) Division of Wildlife's website for information about what to do http://wildlife.ohiodnr.gov/species-and-habitats/nuisance-wildlife
+No. Please refer to Ohio Department of Natural Resources (ODNR) Division of Wildlife's website for information about what to do click here